 The NWDAF also sends the notification directly to the AMF or SMF, if the AMF or SMF subscribes the notification, so that the AMF or SMF may, based on operator local policies defined on a per S-NSSAI or per (DNN,S-NSSAI), take actions for risk solving.
-The following Table 6.7.5.3-2 gives examples of AM/SM policies and corresponding actions for solving each risk.
+The following Table 6.7.5.3-2 gives examples of additional measurement, AM/SM policies and corresponding actions for solving each risk.